 (-Jerusalem via Wikipedia)

-There are two articles that I read this last week which address an ‘end-times’ scenario from entirely different perspectives.
+There are two articles that I read which address an ‘end-times’ scenario from entirely different perspectives.

 The first is an article I found today on WorldNetDaily: “Zero hour approaches” by Hal Lindsey.